GoogleCloudPlatform/podcast/site/content/post/episode-77-basecamp-networks-with-craig-ganssle/index.md

 MARK: I've actually done a decent job this time, possibly.
 Really love it when we can find cool stuff from the community-- either people send it to us, or it gets re-tweeted by teammates.
 And if you have stuff, please send it through.

-But he wrote a really cool article about using Terraform with Google Cloud Platform-- sort of the steps that you need to go through to get it all set up, some of the gotchas that can kind of catch you out during the process.
+But he wrote a really cool article about using Terraform with Google Cloud-- sort of the steps that you need to go through to get it all set up, some of the gotchas that can kind of catch you out during the process.
 And basically, get you set up and ready to go if Terraform is your automation tool of choice, if you want to create machines, and storage, and all sorts of other good stuff.

 I'm all for automation.
 Anything that automates, I'm all for.